saucelabs/sauce-docs/docs/orchestrate/building-images.md

 ### Installing Additional Tools

-To install any additional tools or execute other commands, use the RUN instruction.
+To install any additional tools or run other commands, use the RUN instruction.

 ```
 RUN apt-get update && apt-get install -y netcat